 As Miller said in conclusion, it depends upon what you want to reward.
 What you want that role to do?
 You will never find a clear one-size-fits-all answer but focus on the influence principal and figure out if this person has an influence on individual results or team-based results.

 Performio Can Provide You With the Measurement Tools You Need to Make the Right Decisions

 Whatever sales compensation plan you choose for your company, Performio can provide you with the measurement tools to help you create a sales compensation system to give your company the information and data it needs to make the best decision for each employee.

 When you’re ready to create a high-performance culture at your business, give Performio a try.
-We offer a 14-day free trial so you can discover risk-free how much the right system can do for you.
+We offer a 14-day trial so you can discover risk-free how much the right system can do for you.